helloapricity/QuanQuanGCP6_Challenge/Generative AI Explorer - Vertex AI/Generative AI with Vertex AI: Getting Started/README.md

 ## About
 Hi there!
-I'm Long Nguyen Phi, and I'm excited to share with you what I've learned and accomplished through this lab.
+I'm Long Nguyen, and I'm excited to share with you what I've learned and accomplished through this lab.
 Join me as we delve into the fascinating world of prompt design and text generation with the Vertex AI PaLM API.

 Feel free to explore the provided content and reach out if you have any questions or feedback.
 Happy learning!